 Williamson County Justice Center

 Phone: (512) 943-1111

-Contact Law Office of Michael J. Price at (512) 354-1880 for a consultation about your theft charges throughout Williamson County and Bell County in Texas.
+Call Michael J. Price at (512) 354-1880 for a consultation about your theft charges.
+He will discuss your charges in further detail and chart out a defense plan for your case.
+Price & Twine, PLLC accepts clients throughout the greater Williamson County and Bell County area in Texas.